 How the daily credit works:

-- →Daily calculation: Each day your battery is enrolled and operational, you earn that day's credit automatically
+- →Daily calculation: Each day you're enrolled, you automatically earn that day's portion of the monthly credit

 - →Monthly total: At the end of your billing cycle, all daily credits are added up and applied to your bill